MiiR’s Wild Smoked Salmon + Avocado Salad Recipe

-Sea salt & Fresh ground pepper to taste
+- Sea salt & Fresh ground black pepper to taste

 For the vinaigrette:

-In a small bowl place olive oil, lemon juice, cumin, minced garlic, ginger and whisk together, then add salt and pepper to taste.
+In a small mixing bowl place virgin olive oil, lemon juice, cumin, minced garlic, ginger and whisk together, then add approximately a teaspoon of salt and black pepper to taste.

 Now drizzle the vinaigrette over it all and thoroughly mix it together.